-Students who are processed through tardy sweeps to periods 2, 3, 4, 5 and 6 will report to the designated area to get a pass to class.
+Students who are processed through tardy sweeps will report to the designated area to get a pass to class.
 Students must show a valid school ID when reporting to the designated area.
 Teachers who are on plan time will sweep students to specific locations by floor.